ClimateImpactLab/dscim-facts-epa/scripts/facts.runs/FACTS_TROUBLESHOOTING.md

 Potential Solution:

 FACTS (specifically `radical`, the engine underlying FACTS) sets up its own virtual environment as a part of the run process.
 Some systems have specific versions of applications that cause the installation to fail.
 It is a known issue in `radical` that this failure will cause FACTS to hang.
-To check if this virtual environment has failed to install, find the default location of the engine at
+To check if this virtual environment has failed to install, wherever you are running FACTS (docker container or on your linux machine), find the default location of the engine at

 ```
 ~/radical.pilot.sandbox/ve.local.localhost.<RADICAL.ENTK VERSION>